TL:DR

 The Primary Message is backed up by Proof Points that demonstrate that you can deliver on your unique value proposition.

-Lead generation
+Pipeline generation

-Enough good leads to fill their sales pipeline and achieve a sales quota is a concern in the minds of your Sales team.
+Enough good leads to fill the sales pipeline and achieve a sales quota is a concern in the minds of your Sales team.
 If you only sell online, that same concern still exists; it's just in another part of the business.

 Sales leads can come from direct actions, like advertising and other direct-response marketing tactics, or indirect activities like search engine optimization (SEO) efforts, podcasts, and blogs.